CourseReps/ECEN689-Fall2018/Tutorials/README.md

 * Kiyeob Lee and Devarsh Jhaveri: SGD and Backpropagation
 * Jatin Kamnani and Venkata Pydimarri: Introduction to Kmeans Clustering
 * Prabhneet Arora and Sambandh Dhal: Competing in Kaggle
+* Mason Rumuly and Siddharth Ajit: Thompson Sampling and the Multi-Arm Bandit